Kozea/Radicale/use.md

 Many clients do not support the creation of new calendars and address books.
 You have to use another client for this or create them manually (unfortunately this is quite complicated).
-A future release of Radicale 2.x.x will come with a built-in web interface that lets you create and manage collections conveniently.
+The development version of Radicale has a web interface that lets you create and manage collections conveniently.
 Manual creation of calendars and address books is described in the last chapter.

 In some clients you can just enter the URL of the Radicale server (e.g. `http://localhost:5232`) and your user name.
 In others, you have to